powsybl/.github/SECURITY.md

 #### Regular checks on dependency vulnerabilities

 Checks on known dependency vulnerabilities are automatically performed through GitHub actions.
-We pay attention to keep our dependency versions up-to-date, especially when releasing a new PowSyBl version, to benefit from the latest security patches.

-#### Up to date Java version
+#### Recent Java version

-We use a recent Java version so that users can benefit from the latest security improvements.
+We support recent Java versions so that users can benefit from the latest security improvements.

+#### Controlled dependency update

+We pay attention to keep our dependency versions up-to-date and also make sure the new versions are safe.
+This allows PowSyBl to benefit from the latest security patches, while ensuring a protection against supply-chain attacks.

 #### Sonarcloud analysis

 For new pull requests, we rely on Sonarcloud analysis that has [security-related rules](https://docs.sonarcloud.io/digging-deeper/security-related-rules/).
 The pull request cannot be merged if any vulnerability or hotspot rule is violated.

+#### Open source and community

+We encourage our users to report and investigate any vulnerability according to the recommendations of this document.

+#### Developers best practices

+We encourage contributors to use strong security practices (GPG keys, 2FA, safe and up-to-date operating systems, development tools and web browsers, etc.).

 ###  PowSyBl governance to control the merge of Pull Requests